 As a holding company with no material operations of our own, we conduct a substantial majority of our operations through our PRC subsidiaries and our VIEs in China.
 We are permitted under PRC laws and regulations to provide funding to our PRC subsidiaries in China through capital contributions or loans, subject to the approval of government authorities and limits on the amount of capital contributions and loans.
 In addition, our subsidiaries in China may provide Renminbi funding to our VIEs only through entrusted loans.
 See "Regulation-Regulation Related to Foreign Exchange," "Risk Factors-Risks Related to Doing Business in China-PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay us from using the proceeds of this offering to make loans or additional capital contributions to our PRC subsidiaries and to make loans to our VIEs, which could materially and adversely affect our liquidity and our ability to fund and expand our business," and "Use of Proceeds."
 The ability of our subsidiaries in China to make dividends or other cash payments to us is subject to various restrictions under PRC laws and regulations.
-See "Risk Factors-Risks Relating to Doing Business in China-We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to us could have a material and adverse effect on our ability to conduct our business," and "Risk the Year Ended December 31, For the Nine Months Ended September 30, 2017 2018 2018 2019 RMB RMB US\$ RMB RMB US\$ (in thous ands) Net cash used in operating activities (134,527) (383,110) (53,599) (435,208) (283,756) (39,699) Net cash (used in)/generated from investing activities (1,820,636) (1,173,559) (164,187) (1,648,563) 805,143 112,644 Net cash generated from/(used in) financing activities 1,861,177 2,435,832 340,785 2,658,832 (244,784) (34,247) Net (decrease)/increase in cash and cash equivalents (93,986) 879,163 122,999 575,061 276,603 38,698 Cash and cash equivalents at beginning of the year 706,012 573,437 80,227 573,437 1,507,071 210,847 Effect of exchange rate changes on cash and cash equivalents (38,589) 54,471 7,621 55,649 (42,158) (5,898) Cash and cash equivalents at end of the year/period 573,437 1,507,071 210,847 1,204,147 1,741,516 243,647

-Factors-Risks Relating to Doing Business in China-If we are classified as a PRC resident enterprise for PRC enterprise income tax purposes, such classification could result in unfavorable tax consequences to us and our non-PRC shareholders and ADS holders."
+See "Risk Factors-Risks Relating to Doing Business in China-We may rely on dividends and other distributions on equity paid by our PRC subsidiaries to fund any cash and financing requirements we may have, and any limitation on the ability of our PRC subsidiaries to make payments to us could have a material and adverse effect on our ability to conduct our business," and "Risk Factors-Risks Relating to Doing Business in China-If we are classified as a PRC resident enterprise for PRC enterprise income tax purposes, such classification could result in unfavorable tax consequences to us and our non-PRC shareholders and ADS holders."